w3c/wai-curricula/intro.md

 ##### Suggested activities

 Promote discussion among students about which aspects of accessibility benefits them as well as people with disabilities.
-For instance, ask them if they use any smart assistant built-in to their mobile phone or if they have a smart speaker at hand.
+For instance, ask them if they use any smart assistant built-in to their mobile phone, or if they have a smart speaker at hand.

 ##### Suggested homework